-- You set your own schedule — you work as much or as little as you want
+- You set your own schedule — work as much or as little as you want

-- You get paid weekly with the flexibility of direct deposit or being sent a check
+- You get paid automatically based on the requests you accept on the platform weekly with the flexibility of direct deposit or check

 Who are your partner schools?

-Swing subs have access to our expansive network of partners, which includes a range of public, charter, and private schools.
-Sign up to receive a list of schools in your region.
+- Swing subs have access to our expansive network of partners, which includes a range of public, charter, and private schools.

 Is there an opportunity for full-time work?